Help, I have no Power….

 In this case, it is the boiler circuit, so it will just be a case of putting the fuse back in and switching the boiler on.

 If the RCD trips at this point, there could be an issue with the boiler.
 Take a look to see if there are any signs of water under the boiler.
 A leak from a boiler onto the controls is a common cause of this kind of problem.
-If you suspect that this is the case, you need to call a Gas or Boiler Engineer.
+If you suspect that this is the case, you need to call a Gas Safe Registered Plumber.

 Stage 4: